 Pediatric Shoulder Injuries

 Proximal humeral fractures are uncommon, accounting for less than five percent of children’s fractures.
 They are more common in adolescents who participate in sports activities.
 Newborns can sustain a proximal humerus fracture as a part of birth trauma.
-Eighty percent of the growth of the humerus occurs at the proximal end so there is a great deal of potential for modeling.
+Eighty percent of the growth of the humerus occurs at the proximal end, so there is a great deal of potential for modeling.

 The head of the humerus turns to bone at six months of age.
-The greater tuberosity turns to bone at 1-3 years of age and the lesser tuberosity turns to bone at 4-5 years of age.
+The greater tuberosity turns to bone at 1-3 years of age, and the lesser tuberosity turns to bone at 4-5 years of age.
 Because the joint capsule extends down to the metaphysis, some fractures of the proximal humerus will involve the joint.

 The mechanisms of injury can be direct or indirect.
-In an indirect injury, there is a fall backward onto the outstretched hand with full extension of the elbow and backward flexion of the wrist.
+There is a fall backward onto the outstretched hand with full extension of the elbow and backward flexion of the wrist in an indirect injury.
 If the injury happens at birth, the arm is usually hyperextended or rotated at the time of birth.
 An injury to the humerus can occur if there is shoulder dystocia.
 If the injury is direct, it is caused by a blow to the posterolateral aspect of the shoulder.Evaluation of Pediatric Shoulder Injuries

 Neonates will have pseudoparalysis with the arm extended.
-The baby will have a fever and there can be shoulder dislocation, infection, brachial plexus injury and clavicle fracture as part of the injury.
-In older kids, there is pain, lack of mobility, bruising and tenderness/crepitus to palpation.
-The arm will be internally rotated; many nerves can be injured so a neurovascular evaluation must be done.
+The baby will have a fever, and there can be shoulder dislocation, infection, brachial plexus injury, and clavicle fracture as part of the injury.
+In older kids, there is pain, lack of mobility, bruising, and tenderness/crepitus to palpation.
+The arm will be internally rotated; many nerves can be injured, so a neurovascular evaluation must be done.

-X-ray of the front, side and axillary views will show the fracture.
+A pediatric shoulder x-ray of the front, side, and axillary views will show the fracture.
 Ultrasound might need to be done in newborns because there is little ossification.
 CT scanning might need to be done or MRI scanning to detect occult fractures or dislocation.Classification of Proximal Humerus Fractures

 The treatment of these fractures depends on the child’s age and the pattern of fracture.
 Neonates tend to heal very well with ultrasound used to reduce the fracture if necessary.
 If the fracture is stable, the humerus is held against the body for 5-10 days.
 If the fracture is unstable, the arm is abducted and externally rotated for 3-4 days so that callus formation can occur.

 Surgery is used in open fractures or in fractures with nerve and blood vessel damage.
 Displaced fractures may need surgery; pins or wires are used to hold the fracture segments together.
 The younger the patient, the better is the remodeling of bone.Complications of Proximal Humerus Fractures

 The main complications include a varus deformity of the fracture and inequality of the limb length, especially in those fractures treated with surgery.
-Loss of motion is possible along with osteonecrosis, nerve injury and arrest of growth at the level of the growth plate.
+Loss of motion is possible along with osteonecrosis, nerve injury, and arrest of growth at the level of the growth plate.Clavicle Fractures

 Birth fractures are obvious injuries with a mass seen over the fracture area.
 Older kids will have a mass that is painful over the clavicle with bruising and crepitus.
 The neurovascular status of the arm must be evaluated because brachial plexus injuries and blood vessel injury can occur.

-Classification can involve the location, displacement and angulation of the clavicle.
+Classification can involve the location, displacement, and angulation of the clavicle.
 The fracture can be open or closed.
-There can be different fracture types, including comminuted, greenstick or segmental fractures.
+There can be different fracture types, including comminuted, greenstick, or segmental fractures.
 Altman fractures involve three different locations of the fracture.

-The main complications include neurovascular compromise, malunion or non-union of the fracture.
+The main complications include neurovascular compromise, malunion or nonunion of the fracture.
 These are rare.
-Injury to the lung is possible but is also rare.
+Injury to the lung is possible but is also rare.AC Joint Injuries

 Injuries to the AC joint are rare in kids under sixteen years of age.
 The periosteal sleeve of the clavicle goes into the joint itself, somewhat protecting it.
-The major mechanism of injury is athletic injuries in which there is direct trauma to the acromion.
+The major mechanism of injury is athletic injuries, in which there is direct trauma to the acromion.
 Dislocation of the AC joint is only rarely possible in kids.

 Complications include the possibility of neurovascular injury, especially with posterior and inferior displacement.
-An open fracture can occur with severe dislocation of the AC joint.
+An open fracture can occur with severe dislocation of the AC joint.Scapula Fractures

 Scapula fractures can be treated without surgery in kids because the surrounding muscle can hold the fracture in place.
 If the fracture does not unite, surgery may be indicated.
 A sling may be indicated in most scapula fractures, especially if not displaced.

-Complications include post traumatic osteoarthritis, coexisting injuries, decreased range of motion of the shoulder, malunion, non-union, and injury to the suprascapular nerve.Dislocation of the Glenohumeral Joint
+Complications include post-traumatic osteoarthritis, coexisting injuries, decreased range of motion of the shoulder, malunion, non-union, and injury to the suprascapular nerve.Dislocation of the Glenohumeral Joint

 These rarely occur in kids.
 Ninety percent include anterior dislocations.
 The shoulder joint is particularly protected from dislocation.
 The main mechanisms of injury include birth trauma, direct impact on the shoulder joint or upper extremity trauma.
 Electric shock or seizure can cause a posterior dislocation.
-There can be dislocations without trauma because of congenital laxity of the joint.
+There can be dislocations without trauma because of the congenital laxity of the joint.

 Treatment includes closed reduction using traction and counter-traction.
 The patient can be placed prone onto the gurney with traction and rotation allowed to put the fracture back into position.
-After reducing the shoulder, it should be immobilized in a sling for up to 4 weeks with gradually increasing range of motion after that.
-If the dislocation happens without trauma, reduction is all that is necessary.
+After reducing the shoulder, it should be immobilized in a sling for up to 4 weeks with a gradually increasing range of motion after that.
+If the dislocation happens without trauma, a reduction is all that is necessary.